 All programmes are informed by the University’s Learning and Teaching Strategy 2015-2022.

 Delivery of modules will typically consist of a one hour lecture and a one hour seminar per week for each of the six modules being studied each year.
+Blended learning is widely used to support both teaching and module support.
 If you choose to take Advertising with either Marketing or Business Studies these modules will all be in the Business School.
 If you take another combination, your modules will be taken from other Schools and you will be taught by staff in those areas.

-The majority of staff have worked as practitioners and are also actively involved in research, knowledge exchange and cross cultural teaching at institutions in other parts of Europe.
-Senior lecturer, Dr Andrew Jackson runs the COaST research group at the University and carries out market research work for arts organisations, including the Turner Contemporary art gallery in Margate.
+Most staff have worked as practitioners and are also actively involved in research, knowledge exchange and cross-cultural teaching at institutions in other parts of Europe.

 Our team of experienced professionals will nurture and support your understanding of this dynamic and ever-evolving discipline at both a practical and theoretical level.Mark McGeeMarketing Programme Director